Who's Too Old to Trick or Treat? -- All Ages Participate

 Perhaps if a group of Seniors wished to go Trick or Treating, a younger companion or two could drive drive along with them, parking at the curb if the Seniors tired and needed to place to sit for a few minutes.
 I wonder how many would be invited into house parties that were going on along the route?
 One cannot be certain.

 When I was a kid, the one group of non-costumed, smoking teen boys going door to door on Beggars Night created problems with lack of manners, stealing candy from kids, and pushing small children out of the way.
 Vandalism ala broken windows, and egg and dent damaged autos occurred as well.
 Such destruction can put a permanent end to Halloween Trick or Treat.

-If teens can't Trick or Treat legally, then Senior Citizens are too old to do so as well, by law.
-If safety could be ensured, however, I think Senior Citizens dressed as classic literary figures and superheros would have a good time.
-I'd like it if Edgar Allan Poe knocked on the door and recited The Raven.
+If teens can't Trick or Treat legally, then Senior Citizens are too old to do so as well.
+If safety could be ensured, however, I think Senior Citizens dressed as classic literary figures and superheros would have a good time -- I'd like it if Edgar Allan Poe knocked on the door and recited The Raven.

 So, I say let's have Doo Dah Parades for Trick or Treat and a special Senior Citizens Night.

 Until Then...Cårven Der Pümpkîn, Old Guys in the Balcony

 Below, 10 adults portray the Yip-Yips from The Muppets and Sesame Street for a party.
 I'd like to see the group Trick or Treating.
 I suppose the candy would go into the costume "mouth."

 - Gajanan, M. How Old is Too Old to Trick-or-Treat on Halloween?
 Time; 2017.